Austrian East India Company: Dispute between Bolts and Proli

 In spite of his many achievements since 1776, Bolts’s venture on the whole had made a loss, to the dismay of his Belgian financial backers, Charles Proli and his associates.
-Proli also disagreed with Bolts over the importance of the China market: Proli wanted to concentrate exclusively on that market while Bolts urged the equal importance of India as Austrian commodities, such as mercury, lead, copper, iron, tin and vitriol, could find sale there, in contrast to China where only Spanish silver dollars were accepted in return for Chinese products such as tea, porcelain and silk.
+Proli also disagreed with Bolts over the importance of the China market: Proli wanted to concentrate exclusively on that market, while Bolts urged the equal importance of India, as Austrian commodities such as mercury, lead, copper, iron, tin and vitriol could be sold there, in contrast to China where only Spanish silver dollars were accepted in return for Chinese products such as tea, porcelain and silk.
 While Bolts was still in India, the Proli group sent out two ships, the Ville de Vienne to Mauritius and the Prince Kaunitz to China, without informing him.
-In ignorance of Bolts’s purchase of a ship he called the Prince Kaunitz, the Proli group sent another ship of the same name to China independently of him.
+In ignorance of Bolts’s purchase of another ship he also namedPrince Kaunitz (after a prominent Habsburg statesman) the Proli group sent another ship of the same name to China independently of him.

 This action constituted a breach of the Proli's contract with him.
 Proli refused to honour the bills Bolts drew upon their bank while he was in India.
-They petitioned the Imperial Government to have Bolts charter transferred exclusively to them.
-The Proli group also seized the Joseph et Therese as security when the vessel returned to Leghorn.
-At an audience with Emperor Joseph II in Brussels on 28 July 1781, Bolt and Proli agreed to the transformation of their association into a share company, and in August Bolts surrendered his charters to the new Imperial Company of Trieste and Antwerp for the Commerce of Asia (Société Impériale pour le Commerce Asiatique de Trieste et d’Anvers).
-The Company was to send six ships to China and India, two to East Africa and Mauritius, and three for the southern whale fishery.
+They petitioned the Austrian imperial government to have Bolts charter transferred exclusively to them.
+The Proli group also seized the Joseph et Therese as security when the vessel returned to Livorno.
+At an audience with Emperor Joseph II in Brussels on 28 July 1781, Bolt and Proli agreed to the transformation of their association into a share company, and in August Bolts surrendered his charters to the newly formed Imperial Company of Trieste and Antwerp for the Commerce of Asia (Société Impériale pour le Commerce Asiatique de Trieste et d’Anvers; SICATA).
+The new company was to send six ships to trade with China and India, two to East Africa and Mauritius, and another three to the Southern Ocean for whaling.